BasilTAlias/Wordpress-App-in-K3-using-Terraform-IaC/README.md

    ```bash
    kubectl get svc -n wordpress
    ```
+2. The WordPress application is exposed on NodePort 31111.

+3. An inbound rule has been added to the security group to allow traffic on port 31111.

-2. Open a web browser and navigate to `http://<external-ip>` to complete the WordPress setup.
+4. Open a web browser and navigate to http://<external-ip>:31111 to complete the WordPress setup.

 ---

 ## Screenshots